 February may be almost over, but it’s not too late to get in on the fun.
 First and foremost, talk to the children in your life about the fun and benefits of taking great care of their teeth.
 Teaching proper dental care early sets up young people for a lifetime of success and better oral health.
 Making dental health conversations fun can help take fear of the dentist off the table and makes children more receptive to listening and more likely to follow through with building good habits.

 This year’s theme for National Children’s Dental Health Month is “Brush and Clean In Between to Build a Healthy Smile.”
 You can find numerous activities at the ADA website to help engage children in dental health conversations and healthy habit building.
-In addition to downloading a printable poster or flyer with the 2019 theme on it, you can download a coloring sheet, crossword puzzle, and a maze for children to enjoy.
-There’s even a 4 week brushing chart that has spots for children to track their twice daily brushing by coloring a sun or moon for each day’s brushing.
+In addition to downloading a printable poster or flyer, you can download activity sheets for kids to enjoy!
 Resources for the month are available in Spanish as well at the ADA website.

 Whether you’re a dentist who works with children, a teacher who has the chance to teach health and science matters, or a parent concerned about building healthy habits, take a minute to celebrate tooth health with your small people this month, and let them reap the benefits for a lifetime!

 Don’t forget, CariFree has tooth gels that can work for children of all ages!
-Our CTx3 Gel is fluoride-free and can be used for brushing at any age, while our CTx4 Gel 1100 is recommended for ages 3 and up.
+Our Fluoride Free Gel is can be used for brushing at any age, while our Gel 1100 is recommended for ages 3 and up.
 Both come in flavors that kids love!